 Rating Agency Fitch Moody's Standard & Poor's Long Term Rating This category of ratings applies to investments over 12 months.
 The grading is in the range AAA, AA, A, etc, down to DDD.
 AAA Highest credit quality 'AAA' ratings denote the lowest expectation of credit risk.
 They are assigned only in case of exceptionally strong capacity for timely payment of financial commitments.
 This capacity is highly unlikely to be affected by foreseeable events.
 AA Very high credit quality 'AA' ratings denote a very low expectation of credit risk.
-They indicate very strong capacity for timely payment of financial commitments.
+They indicate very strong capacity for payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events.
 A High credit quality 'A' ratings denote a low expectation of credit risk.
-The capacity for timely payment of financial commitments.
-This capacity is not significantly vulnerable to foreseeable events.
-A High credit quality 'A' ratings denote a low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered strong.
 This capacity may, nevertheless, be more vulnerable to changes in circumstances or in economic conditions than is the case for higher ratings.
 The Commissioner will confine investments to those institutions with a minimum rating of A This category of ratings applies to investments over 12 months.
 The grading is in the range Aaa, Aa, A, etc, down to C. Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from Aa to Caa.
-The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.
-Aaa Obligations rated Aaa are judged to be of the highest quality, with minimal credit risk.
-Aa Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.
-A Obligations rated A are considered upper-medium grade and are subject to low credit risk.
+The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category. • Aaa Obligations rated Aaa are judged to be of the highest quality, with minimal credit risk. • Aa Obligations rated A are judged to be of high quality and are subject to very low credit risk. • A Obligations rated A are considered upper-medium grade and are subject to low credit risk.
 The Commissioner will confine investments to those institutions with a minimum rating of A1.
 This category of ratings applies to investments over 12 months.
-The grading is in the range AAA, AA, A, etc, down to D. The ratings from 'AA' to 'CCC' may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
-AAA: An obligation rated 'AAA has the highest rating assigned by Standard & Poor's.
-The obligor's capacity to meet its financial commitment on the obligation is extremely strong.
-AA: An obligation rated 'AA' differs from the highest-rated obligations only to a small degree.
-The obligor's capacity to meet its financial commitment on the obligation is very strong.
-A: An obligation rated 'A' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
-However, the obligor's capacity to meet its financial commitment on the obligation share obligations in higher-rated categories.
-However, the obligor's capacity to meet its financial commitment on the obligation share obligation is still strong.
+The grading is in the range AAA, AA, A, etc, down to D. The ratings from 'AA' to 'CCC' may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories. • AAA: An obligation rated 'AAA' has the highest rating assigned by Standard & Poor's.
+The obligor's capacity to meet its financial commitment on the obligation is extremely strong. • AA: An obligation rated 'AA' differs from the highest-rated obligations only to a small degree.
+The obligor's capacity to meet its financial commitment on the obligation is very strong. • A: An obligation rated 'A' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
+However, the obligor's capacity to meet its financial commitment on the obligation is still strong.
+The Commissioner will confine investments to those institutions with a minimum rating of A